marcesher/learn/go/getting-started.md

 1. What simple hacks are people using to auto-build go, such that you can effectively use it as a scripting language?

+1. Does go have something like list comprehensions?
+Kickass operators ala groovy? (http://groovy.codehaus.org/Operators)

 ## Error messages

+1. go install: no install location for directory [go-workspace]/src/github.com/marcesher/http outside GOPATH

+I got this when I had set my GOPATH to a subdirectory of my go workspace instead of at the root.
+Stupid mistake.

 1. Missing a return type. eg: